awsdocs/amazon-s3-developer-guide/doc_source/example-policies-s3.md

 }
 ```

-### Allow non\-IAM users \(mobile app users\) access to folders in a bucket<a name="non-iam-mobile-app-user-access"></a>
+### Allowing Non\-IAM Users \(Mobile App Users\) Access to Folders in a Bucket<a name="non-iam-mobile-app-user-access"></a>

 Suppose that you want to develop a mobile app, a game that stores users' data in an S3 bucket\.
 For each app user, you want to create a folder in your bucket\.
 You also want to limit each user’s access to his or her own folder\.
 But you cannot create folders before someone downloads your app and starts playing the game, because you don’t have a user ID\.

 In this case, you can require users to sign in to your app by using public identity providers such as Login with Amazon, Facebook, or Google\.
-After users have signed in to your app through one of these providers, they have a user ID that you can use to create user\-specific folders at run time\.
+After users have signed in to your app through one of these providers, they have a user ID that you can use to create user\-specific folders at runtime\.

 You can then use web identity federation in AWS Security Token Service to integrate information from the identity provider with your app and to get temporary security credentials for each user\.
 You can then create IAM policies that allow the app to access your bucket and perform such operations as creating user\-specific folders and uploading data\.
 For more information about web identity federation, see [About Web Identity Federation](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_providers_oidc.html) in the *IAM User Guide*\.

-## Example: Allow a group to have a shared folder in Amazon S3<a name="iam-policy-ex2"></a>
+## Allowing a Group to Have a Shared Folder in Amazon S3<a name="iam-policy-ex2"></a>

  Attaching the following policy to the group grants everybody in the group access to the following folder in Amazon S3: `my_corporate_bucket/share/marketing`\.
 Group members are allowed to access only the specific Amazon S3 permissions shown in the policy and only for objects in the specified folder\.